mustafashen/cirrus/README.md

-# This Node.js application implements a file upload and synchronization system.
-Here's how it works:
+# Node.js file upload and synchronization app.

 - File Upload: Users can upload files through HTTP requests.
 - Buffering and Storage: Uploaded files are temporarily stored in memory buffers before being written to a designated storage directory.